icalendar/icalendar/README.md

 <http://github.com/icalendar/icalendar>

+### Upgrade from 2.x to 3.x ###

+WIP

+Breaking changes:

+* Removed singleton methods from TimezoneStore

-### Upgrade from 1.x ###
+### Upgrade from 1.x to 2.x ###

-Better documentation is still to come, but in the meantime the changes needed to move from 1.x to 2.0 are summarized by the [diff needed to update the README](https://github.com/icalendar/icalendar/commit/bc3701e004c915a250054030a9375d1e7618857f)
+The changes needed to move from 1.x to 2.0 are summarized by the [diff needed to update the README](https://github.com/icalendar/icalendar/commit/bc3701e004c915a250054030a9375d1e7618857f)

 DESCRIPTION
 ---